The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 voice interconnect ― the services of handling calls for other operators

-Voice Over Internet Protocol (VOIP) ― charges for voice calls sent over
+Voice Over Internet Protocol (VOIP) ― charges for voice

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.